FOUNDATIONS · STEP 3 OF 5

 Why $10,000 is the Australian Minimum

-$10,000 isn't an arbitrary number—it's based on the reality of Australian living costs.
+$10,000 isn't an arbitrary number.
+It's based on the reality of Australian living costs.
 This amount covers most common emergencies without forcing you to tap into investments or take on debt.

 Car Repairs